-Intriguingly, the second \textit{Chandra} detection of GRO~J1750-27 (during ObsID 16726) occurred close to periastron passage (see Table\,\ref{tab:GROJ1750_Table3}) similar to the mini type-I outbursts in the other two sources\footnote{Two of our other \textit{Chandra} observations of GRO~J1750-27 were also obtained close to periastron (see Table\,\ref{tab:GROJ1750_Table3}) but the source was not detected.
+Intriguingly, the second and third \textit{Chandra} detections of GRO~J1750-27 (during ObsIDs 16725 and 16726) occurred close to periastron passage (see Table\,\ref{tab:P3_GROJ1750_log_observations}) similar to the mini type-I outbursts in the other two sources\footnote{The \textit{Chandra} observation 16724 was also obtained close to periastron (see Table\,\ref{tab:P3_GROJ1750_log_observations}) but the source was not detected.
 This indicates that if the emission mechanism is linked to the periastron passage, it is not always active.
-This is similar to what has been found for the mini type-I outbursts in 4U~0115+63 and V~0332+53 which are not always present at periastron passages \citep[][]{Wijnands2016,Rouco2017}.}.
-This might indicate a possible link between the emission mechanisms in the different sources, although the peak luminosities at periastron vary widely between sources: L$_\text{X}\sim$10$^{34-35}$~erg~s$^{-1}$ for 4U~0115+63 and V~0332+53 \citep{Campana2001b,Wijnands2016} versus L$_\text{X}\sim$10$^{32}$~erg~s$^{-1}$ for GRO~J1750-27.
-The large range luminosity might be difficult to explain in any model assuming that the underlying physical mechanism is the same in all sources.
-In addition, the first \textit{Chandra} detection of GRO~J1750-27 occurred far from periastron (Table\,\ref{tab:GROJ1750_Table3}) leaving the possibility open that the accretion mechanism in this source is different than for the other two.
-Alternatively, there are two mechanisms at work in GRO~J1750-27, one related to the mini type-I outburst phenomenon and one that causes accretion when the source is far away from periastron.
+This is similar to what has been found for the mini type-I outbursts in 4U~0115+63 and V~0332+53 which are not always present at periastron passages \citep[][]{Wijnands2016,Rouco2017a}.}.
+This might indicate a possible link between the emission mechanisms in the different sources, although the peak luminosities at periastron vary widely between sources: L$_\textnormal{X} \sim$10$^{32}$~erg~s$^{-1}$ for GRO~J1750-27.
+The large range in luminosity might be difficult to explain in any model assuming that the underlying physical mechanism is the same in all sources.
+In addition, the first \textit{Chandra} detection of GRO~J1750-27 occurred far from periastron (see Table\,\ref{tab:P3_GROJ1750_log_observations}).
+This might be explained by assuming that this {\it Chandra} observation was performed during the accretion tail from the final stage of the giant outburst (see also \citealt{Lutovinov2019}).
+Or that the accretion mechanism at work in this source is different for the first observation compared to that during the other two.
+In this case, it might be possible that two mechanisms are at work in GRO~J1750-27, one related to the mini type-I outburst phenomenon and one that causes accretion when the source is far away from periastron.
 Clearly, more studies, both observational as well as theoretical, are needed to improve our understanding of low-level accretion onto magnetised NSs.